Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective

-Among others, \citet{LI1998139}, \citet{delaigle2008deconvolution}, \citet{evdokimov2010identification}, and \citet{hu2017econometrics} have studied the similar deconvolution problem and estimated the $\lambda_{i}$ distribution in a frequentist way.
+In the frequentist literature, \citet{LI1998139}, \citet{delaigle2008deconvolution}, \citet{evdokimov2010identification}, and \citet{hu2017econometrics}, among others, have studied a similar deconvolution problem and estimated the $\lambda_{i}$ distribution.
 Also see \citet{ECTJ:ECTJ12068} for a review of frequentist applications of mixture models.
 However, the frequentist approach misses estimation uncertainty, which matters in density forecasts, as mentioned previously.

-Second, in terms of asymptotic properties, this paper relates to the literature on posterior consistency of nonparametric Bayesian methods in density estimation problems.
-See the handbooks, \citet{ghosh2003bayesian}, \citet{Hjort2010}, and \citet{ghosal2017fundamentals}, for a more thorough review and discussion on posterior consistency in Bayesian nonparametric problems.
-In particular, \citet{Canale2017} relax the tail conditions to accommodate multivariate location-scale mixtures for unconditional density estimation.
-To handle conditional density estimation, the mixing probabilities can be characterized by a multinomial choice model \citep{norets2010approximation,norets2012bayesian}, a kernel stick-breaking process \citep{ECT:9258097,pelenis2014bayesian,Norets2017}, or a probit stick-breaking process \citep{PatiDunsonTokdar2013}.
-I adopt the \citet{PatiDunsonTokdar2013} approach to offer a more coherent nonparametric framework that is more flexible in the conditional measure.
-This paper builds on these previous works and establishes the strong consistency for a multivariate conditional density estimator featuring infinite location-scale mixtures with a probit stick-breaking process.
-Then, this paper further takes into account the deconvolution and dynamic panel data structure, as well as obtains the convergence of the proposed predictor to the oracle predictor in strong topology.
+Second, this paper also relates to the literature on nonparametric Bayesian methods in density estimation problems \citep{ghosh2003bayesian,Hjort2010,ghosal2017fundamentals}.
+In particular, for unconditional density estimation, a recent paper by \citet{Canale2017} relaxed the tail conditions to accommodate multivariate location-scale mixtures.
+For conditional density estimation, the mixing probabilities can be characterized by a multinomial choice model \citep{norets2010approximation,norets2012bayesian}, a kernel stick-breaking process \citep{ECT:9258097,pelenis2014bayesian,Norets2017}, or a probit stick-breaking process \citep{PatiDunsonTokdar2013}.
+I adopt the \citet{PatiDunsonTokdar2013} approach and establish posterior consistency for a multivariate conditional density estimator featuring infinite location-scale mixtures with a probit stick-breaking process.